OBJECTIVE OF THIS ARTICLE

-- Loyalty Analysis: Analytical CRM can help organisation to know the rate at which customers are living their channel to join the competitors, life cycle.
+- Loyalty Analysis: Analytical CRM can help the organisation to know the rate at which customers are living their channel to join the competitors, life cycle.
 They will be able to know their defection rate.
 It will also portray their customer segment.
 This will also expose behaviours that are common among customers, the ratio of acquisition to defection among others.
 This will also chaw the effectiveness of defection prevention, strategies embarked upon by an organisation.

 As I said when I was discussing customer loyalty in series one, I said loyalty analysis is based on REM Analysis.
 This has to do with recently, frequency and monitory commitment of the customer to your products and services.

-- Customer segmentation: Analytical CRM also give room for customer segmentation.
+- Customer segmentation: Analytical CRM also gives room for customer segmentation.
 Under segmentation, you try to break down your customer base into smaller groups based on certain characteristics that they shared together.
 Customers in the same customer segment are always similar but they are different compared to customers in other segments.
-Here, organisation tries to segment their customers based on the value they add to business.
+Here, an organisation tries to segment their customers based on the value they add to a business.
 You can read more about customer segmentation in series one of this book.

-- Customer Profitability: This has much to do with identifying historical, current and projected value of the customers and then using it to improve segmentation and to implement customer strategies.
+- Customer Profitability: This has much to do with identifying the historical, current and projected value of the customers and then using it to improve segmentation and to implement customer strategies.
 Customer profitability analysis is one of the most important and under – appreciated components of Analytical CRM.

-Under customer profitability, you try to know the value of your customers at present and what they are likely to become in the future, using the contemporarily information you have about them now as a standard.
+Under customer profitability, you try to know the value of your customers at present and what they are likely to become in the future, using the contemporary information you have about them now as a standard.
 In doing this at times, you will need external information.

 After profitability analysis, you need to determine the lifetime value of the customer and what they are likely to worth if they are well taken care of.
 In order to do this, you have to perform data mining.
 You must be able to differentiate between their potential value and lifetime value.
-The differences between actual value and potential value is simply the differences between the value the customer will bring to the company if status are maintained and the value he or she could bring if he or she is well taken care of.
+The differences between actual value and potential value are simply the differences between the value the customer will bring to the company if the status is maintained and the value he or she could bring if he or she is well taken care of.